15 of the world's best bungee jumps

-(CNN)Want to test your mettle or conquer a fear of heights?
 Maybe jumping from some of the world's tallest towers or bridges is the solution.

-Join us as we highlight fifteen of the world's highest -- and most impressive -- jumping sites.
+Join us as we highlight 15 of the world's highest -- and most impressive -- jumping sites.

 233 meters: Macau Tower, Macau, China